-- Structure the environment to make our adolescent’s self-regulation more easy and more manageable.
-Limit opportunities for risk-taking behavior, provide positive discipline and highlight natural consequences of poor decision-making, and reduce the emotional intensity of conflict situations (Murray & Rosenbalm, 2017).
+- Structure the environment to make our adolescent’s self-regulation easier and more manageable.
+Limit opportunities for risk-taking behavior, provide positive discipline and highlight natural consequences of poor decision-making, and reduce the emotional intensity of conflict situations (Murray & Rosenbalm, 2017)

 This leads to an important point: children reach another important stage in their self-regulation development when they begin attending school—and especially as school gets more challenging.